Nutrition: Building healthier communities one fork at a time

 Healthy food environments in communities strategies work to improve access to nutritious foods such as fruits and vegetables by increasing availability and affordability in grocery and corner stores, concession facilities and other food vendors; require calorie or nutrition labeling on menus; facilitate the development of new farmers markets and promote their use; and facilitate the development of new community-based agriculture and other small scale food production strategies.

-- Community-based agriculture: What can a garden mean to a community?
-Project Sweetie Pie in North Minneapolis shows us.
+- Community-based agriculture: Project Sweetie Pie in North Minneapolis

 - Food shelves: Bringing Healthy Food to Those Who Need it Most (PDF)

 - Supporting growers: PartnerSHIP 4 Health helps local farms grow (PDF)